J. Carlos Velázquez, MA

 President and CEO

-For more than two decades, Carlos has been working to improve public health, by designing and implementing successful national and local prevention programs in the United States and abroad.
+For more than two decades, Carlos has been working to reduce health disparities by working with clients on campaigns and products in the United States and abroad.
 He managed the nation’s largest capacity-building program on HIV prevention for Latinos.
-He developed a national HIV social marketing campaign in Australia and produced a documentary that chronicled the impact of HIV/AIDS in the Latino community in the United States.
-Through a partnership with the Centers for Disease Control and Prevention, the U.S. Department of Health and Human Services and Walgreens, he implemented a $10 million vaccine voucher initiative, which also involved several Latin American embassies in the United States.
-Carlos was instrumental in helping to develop the first Hispanic Risk Communications Model for the CDC.
+He also developed a national HIV social marketing campaign in Australia and produced a documentary that chronicled the impact of HIV/AIDS in the Latino community in the United States.

 Carlos enjoys working out, camping, hiking, and taking weekend trips to New York City to take in the theater season.